scalding-io/ScaldingUnit/README.md

 This approach works very well to do end to end test on the Job and is good enough for small jobs as the one described above but doesn't encourage modularisation when writing more complex Jobs.
 That's the reason we started working on ScaldingUnit.

-## Checking your pipes, modular unit test of your Scalding Job
+## Checking your Pipes, modular unit test of your Scalding Job

 When the Job logic become more complex it is very helpful to decompose its work in simpler functions to be tested independently before being aggregated into the Job.